-Recent graduates indicate they are changing jobs four times within five years of graduation, it is crucial to articulate the skills you have developed as they relate to new opportunities.
-How portable is your skill set?
+Recent graduates indicate they are changing jobs four times within five years of graduation.
+It is crucial to articulate the skills you have developed as they relate to new opportunities.
+How portable is your skillset?

-Skills may be acquired in a variety of settings.
+Work skills may be acquired in a variety of settings.
 As a student, you develop technical skills related to your major.
 In addition, you work in teams on class projects or take on leadership positions in a student organization.
 As an intern, you begin to build your professional portfolio as you help employers solve problems and meet customer needs.
 Make a list of your experiences both on- and off-campus and develop an inventory of skills.

 What is your expertise?
 If you are having trouble answering this question, this page is designed to help.
-To be successful in the job search, you must relate your skill set to the job description and support it with accomplishments.
+To be successful in the job search, you must relate your skillset to the job description and support it with accomplishments.